 5 Reasons Why Cl2 Monitoring is Important

 - Cl2 is a highly reactive, greenish-yellow gas.
 As a result, that has a suffocating, irritating, pungent bleach-like odour and can accumulate in enclosed, poorly ventilated, and low-lying areas.

 - Cl2 reacts with moisture in the tissues of the human body and forms toxic products such as hydrogen chloride (HCl) and hypochlorous acid (HOCl) that causes damage to tissues and the cell structure of the body.

-- Above all, exposure to chlorine gas may irritate the eyes, skin, and respiratory tract, coughing, wheezing. accumulation of fluid in lungs, etc, and may even lead to death.
+- Above all, exposure to chlorine gas may irritate the eyes, skin, and respiratory tract, coughing, and wheezing. accumulation of fluid in the lungs, etc, and may even lead to death.
 Hence, it contributes to ozone layer depletion.